roman-vasi1enko/foundry-fund-me/README.md

 # About
 This is a crowd-sourcing app.
 It allows the creation of a smart contract accepting contributions, keeping track of contributors and withdrawing funds.

+Supports local, test, and mainnet Ethereum chains.

+Uses:
+- Chainlink data feed for price checking (to verify the transaction exceeds the min value).
+- Anvil for local blockchain.
+- Alchemy for test and mainnet blockchains.

 # Getting Started

 ## Requirements